qaisjp/comm2-report/chapters/30-impl/8050-typescript.md

 }
 ```

-However, this `pkg` variable doesn't actually have the type `ResourcePackage`, it has the `any` type, allowing it to be used in place of... any type.
-To fix this, our immediate response was to include a type annotation for the `pkg` variable, like so:
+However, this `pkg` variable doesn't actually have the type `ResourcePackage`, it has the `any` type, allowing it to be used in place of _any_ type.
+To fix this, we initially included a type annotation for the `pkg` variable, like so:

 ```ts
 l({ pkg: ResourcePackage }) {